poppy-project/poppy-docs/pypot/doc/quickstart-primitive.rst

     with open('mymove.json', 'w') as f:
         recorder.move.save(f)

-During the 20 second wait, move the robot.
-The angular positions will be recorded,stored in recorder.move and, at the end, saved into a file called mymove.json.
+During the 20 seconds wait, move the robot.
+The angular positions will be recorded, stored in recorder.move and, at the end, saved into a file called mymove.json.
 You can open this file with text editor to check what it contains.

+We can now replay the move:

 ::